hyperledger-solang/solang/docs/language/contracts.rst

 Solana constructors
 ___________________

-Solidiy contracts are coupled to a data account, which stores the contract's state variables on the blockchain.
+Solidity contracts are coupled to a data account, which stores the contract's state variables on the blockchain.
-This account must be initialized before calling other contract functions, if the require one.
+This account must be initialized before calling other contract functions, if they require one.
 A contract constructor initializes the data account and can be called with the ``new`` function.
 When invoking the constructor from another contract, the data account to initialize appears in the IDL file and is identified as ``contractName_dataAccount``.
 In the example below, the IDL for the instruction ``test`` requires the ``hatchling_dataAccount`` account to be